tridactyl/tridactyl/src/static/clippy/tutor.md

 Hello.

 Welcome to the Tridactyl tutorial.
 Here, you will learn how to get started with this extension.
+If you ever want to get back to this page, just type `:tutor`.

 It will not cover advanced topics.
 For those, [`:help`](../docs/modules/_excmds_.html) is always at hand.